Ah yes, the MBE, everyone’s favorite multiple-guess section…

-A few options for real MBE questions based on your budget:
+A few options for finding real MBE questions based on your budget

-1. I highly recommend Emanuel’s Strategies and Tactics for the MBE Volume 1 (6th Edition), which includes a full practice exam and has author-written Civ Pro questions that I hear are excellent.
+1. As a starting point, I highly recommend Emanuel’s Strategies and Tactics for the MBE Volume 1 (8th Edition), which includes a full practice exam and now includes 30 Civ Pro questions that were on past exams.

-This is a must IMO if you want to get started on your MBE studies.
-It’s relatively affordable with 500-600 real, licensed questions.
-The value comes from the breadth of coverage, the clear and helpful explanations, tips and primers for each subject, and being on paper (some students prefer this experience than doing questions on screen).
+This is a must if you want to get started on your MBE studies on a budget.
+It’s relatively affordable with 635 real, licensed questions.
+670+ questions total.
+The value comes from the breadth of coverage, the clear and helpful explanations, tips and primers for each subject, and being on paper (some students prefer this experience to doing questions on screen).

 Get it in very good condition at least so that you don’t see the previous owners’ markings.

 How to use: Read the primer for each subject, answer every question on a separate sheet, and analyze their explanation in their entirety, including (A) through (D) for each question, including questions you get correctly.

 So essentially, read the book cover to cover (which is what I did).
 It’s worth it.
 Hey, I never said you wouldn’t have to put in the work.